SAP-samples/teched2025-DA260/exercises/ex3/README.md

     ![ex_03_12](images/ex_03_12.png)

 12. We see some red notifications that are being shown on the left of each of the Source Objects, you need to *Select Configure Schema*, then *Apply Changes* and select the check box for the *Primary Key* of the source object and click the *Save* button.
+Please note that each of the source objects should have an *ID* column, which you can define as primary key column.

     ![ex_03_13](images/ex_03_13.png)
     ![ex_03_14](images/ex_03_14.png)